mirzaghaderi/rtpcr/README.md

 <img src="https://raw.githubusercontent.com/mirzaghaderi/iqpcr/7ff54cdbd095c731ba12eaa4a6aa474ef2b039eb/Figure%203.jpg">

-*Figure 3 - A) Average Fold changes of three target genes relative to the control condition computed by unpaired t-tests via `qpcrTTESTplot` function.
-Error bars represent 95% confidence interval.
-B-D) Average relative expression of a target gene under two different or three factors produced by `twoFACTORplot` (C) and `twoFACTORplot` (B and D) functions.
-Error bars represent standard deviations also they can be set to confidence interval.
-Means (columns) lacking letters in common have significant differences at alpha = 0.05 as resulted from an `LSD.test`.*
+*Figure 3 - A) Plot of Fold change of three genes (differentially arranged by an argument compared to Figure 2a).
+B-D) Average relative expression (RE) of a target gene under two or three factors produced by ‘twoFACTORplot’ (C) and ‘twoFACTORplot’ (B and D) functions.
+Error bars represent standard deviations, albeit, error type can be set to confidence interval.
+Means (columns) lacking letters in common have significant differences at alpha = 0.05 as resulted from an ‘LSD.test’.*